SoftwareEngineeringToolDemos/FSE-2013-Jalangi/build-vm/desktop-files/Readme.txt

 	2. In the search bar, search for and double-click "Details."
 	3. Set default browser in the "Default Applications" menu.

-See "tests/tizen" for sample javascript apps, specifically "annex."
-Some have degraded and won't work.
+See "tests/tizen" for sample javascript apps, specifically "annex" (which I've filled in in the examples below).
+Some of the others have degraded and won't work as intended.

 =====================================
 Recording/Replaying a Web Application: